 In addition, teaching jobs can often be found in smaller cities that are located outside of large cities such as Toronto, Vancouver, Calgary, and Montreal.

-How to research best cities for teaching jobs
+How to research the best cities for teaching jobs

 To find out what the teaching labour market is like across Canada, you can start by looking at the provincial labour market for your teaching level.
 A useful resource is the Government of Canada’s Labour Market Information (LMI) site.